pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Trait functions can be called namespaced by the trait or implementing type:
+Trait functions can be called via the namespace of the trait or of the implementing type:

 ```rust
 fn main() {